0345 040 7702

 You may need to do extra things before you travel to the EU, Switzerland, Norway, Iceland or Liechtenstein, such as:

 You may need to renew your British passport earlier than expected.
-You should renew your passport if, on the day you travel, your passport either has less than 6 months left or is more than 10 years old.
+You should renew your passport if, on the day after you leave the country you’re visiting, it is either:

 These rules do not apply to travel to Ireland.
 You can continue to use your passport as long as it’s valid for the length of your stay.